 Prohibition against discrimination/harassment: For employers with five or more employees, California law prohibits employment discrimination on the basis of race, religion, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, age or sexual orientation of any person.
 California has a general prohibition against language restrictions in the workplace, except for business necessity.
 For all employers with one or more employees, harassment for the same bases listed above is also prohibited.
 In California, any person who engages in sexual harassment in employment may be personally liable, which includes any employee, supervisor, officer, director or managing agent of a business.

 Required supervisor training to prevent sexual harassment in employment: California requires every employer with 50 or more employees to provide its supervisors with two hours of interactive training every two years to prevent harassment in employment.

 Pregnancy leave and family medical leave: California requires all employers to provide up to four months of pregnancy leave.
 Also, employers with 50 or more employees must provide up to 12 weeks of family care and medical leave within a 12-month period, to any employee with more than 12 months of service and with at least 1,250 hours of service within the previous 12-month period.

 Union-targeted industry: This is an industry frequently targeted by the unions for organizing activity.
-To ensure that you remain union-free, please contact CE Smith Labor Law for further guidance and assistance.
-For a preview of renewed, union-organizing activity, that will target your business if the Democrats retake the White House, please click on “The Employee Free Choice Act.”
+To ensure that you remain union-free, please contact CE Smith Law Firm for further guidance and assistance.